-Clinical condition or situation to which this PGD applies

-Indicated for the active immunisation of individuals, against Haemophilus influenzae type b and meningococcal group C disease:

-- from their first birthday to under 10 years of age - to individuals of any age for the prevention of secondary cases of meningococcal group C disease following the advice from the Director of Public Health, Gibraltar

-Vaccination is to be given in accordance with the national immunisation programme; recommendations given in Chapter 7 and Chapter 22 of Immunisation Against Infectious Disease: the 'Green Book' and Guidance for Public Health Management of Meningococcal Disease in the UK.
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals, against Haemophilus influenzae type b and meningococcal group C disease: from their first birthday to under 10 years of age to individuals of any age for the prevention of secondary cases of meningococcal group C disease Vaccination is to be given in accordance with the national immunisation programme; recommendations given in Chapter 7 and Chapter 22 of Immunisation Against Infectious Disease: the 'Green Book' and Guidance for Public Health Management of Meningococcal Disease in the UK .

-Criteria for inclusion Individuals who: • are aged from their first birthday to under 10 years of age and require a booster or primary dose of MenC and a Hib booster (this immunisation is usually offered on or after their first birthday) are aged from their first birthday to under 10 years of age and are unimmunised or incompletely immunised against Haemophilus influenzae type b or MenC • require vaccination for the prevention of secondary cases of MenC disease, following specific advice from the Director of Public Health, Gibraltar. • require vaccination in line with the management of cases and contacts of MenC or Hib cases in an outbreak or are at high risk of an outbreak, as risk assessed by the Director of Public Health and proposal ratified by the GHA Executive Team.
+Criteria for inclusion Individuals who: are aged from their first birthday to under 10 years of age and require a booster or primary dose of MenC and a Hib booster (this immunisation is usually offered on or after their first birthday) are aged from their first birthday to under 10 years of age and are unimmunised or incompletely immunised against Haemophilus influenzae type b or MenC • require vaccination for the prevention of secondary cases of MenC disease, following specific advice from UKHSA Health Protection Teams NOTE: Individuals with an underlying medical condition which puts them at increased risk from Haemophilus influenza type B and/or Neisseria meningitidis capsular group C, i.e., individuals with asplenia, splenic dysfunction or complement disorders (including those on, or to receive, complement inhibitor treatment ie eculizumab), may require additional 'routine' vaccination outside the inclusion criteria for this PGD - see Hib/MencC Risk groups PGD, MenACWY Risk Groups PGD and Chapter 7 of "The Green Book".
+In an outbreak situation, under written instruction from the Director of Public Health, specific additional groups of the population may be offered an inactivated seasonal influenza vaccine as specified in the written instruction.